AgustinSRG/rtmp-server/README.md

 Set the `CALLBACK_URL` environment variable to the remote server that is going to handle those events:

- - When an user wants to publish, to validate the atreaming channel and key. (`start`)
+ - When an user wants to publish, to validate the streaming channel and key. (`start`)
  - When a session is closed, meaning the live streaming has ended. (`stop`)

 The events are sent as HTTP(S) **POST** requests to the given URL, with empty body, and with a header with name `rtmp-event`, containing the event data encoded as a **Base 64 JWT (JSON Web Token)**, signed using a secret you must provide using the `JWT_SECRET` environment variable.